iprokin/Py_XPPCALL/README.md

 Py\_XPPCALL is easy to use and does not require installation.
 Simply put **xppcall.py** to your python path or current folder.

+Features:
+We pay particular attention to the easy modification of input options, initial conditions, parameters, and the intuitive access to output data.
+In particular, within python you can:
+* Modify scalar or array initial conditions
+* Modify parameters and numerics options
+* Grab output data for each state variable

+These features allow users to take full advantage of the existing scientific libraries in python for data manipulation.
+In fact the abilities are virtually identical to those listed in the matlab-xpp interface website <http://www2.gsu.edu/~matrhc/XPP-Matlab.html>.
+Here they are, verbatim:

+(a) If you are not an advanced XPP user, and you don't understand how to set up multi-parameter / initial condition (I.C.) range integration batch jobs in XPP, or you find doing so too fussy and prone to mistakes.
+You may want to vary more than 2 parameters or I.C.s. without specifying a large table of pre-determined values within XPP, or you want to allow a user to set up the ranges interactively in Matlab.

+(b) Furthermore, you might want to run Matlab scripts that adaptively select parameter values or I.C.s based on the results of previous XPP integration results (e.g. parameter estimation algorithms, "shooting" methods, etc.).

+(c) You can do data analysis on the integrated orbits without writing dynamic link libraries (usually in C) that are called from within your .ode script.
+(Some institutional installations of XPP may not have been done with the DLL option set, which can be a problem.)
+Also, you can take advantage of Matlab's built-in statistical tools and visualization capabilities.

+(d) You don't need an X server on a Windows platform to run XPP in silent mode, so I guess these functions might make XPP a little more usable in the event that you don't have a working X server in Windows!

 ### An example of usage with Hodgkin-Huxley neuron model for numerical optimization